drmartinezrabert/EcoSysEM/README.md

 - **Matplotlib**.
 Matplotlib is a library for creatinc static, animated and interactive visualizations in Python.
 For more info and tutorials, click [here](https://matplotlib.org/).
 - **SciPy**.
 SciPy is a collection of mathematical algorithms and convenience functions built on NumPy .
 It adds significant power to Python by providing the user with high-level commands and classes for manipulating and visualizing data.
 For more info and tutorials, click [here](https://scipy.github.io/devdocs/tutorial/index.html).
 - **iteration_utilites**.
 Iteration_utilities is a collection of functional programming based on and utilizing iteratiors and generators.
 Most of the functions are inspiered by the _itertools_ module, but implemented in C to achieve a better overall performance.
 For more info and tutorials, click [here](https://iteration-utilities.readthedocs.io/).
+- **Xarray**.
+Xarray introduces labels in the form of dimensions, coordinates and attributes on top of raw NumPy-like multidimensional arrays, which allows for a more intuitive, more concise, and less error-prone developer experience. xarray is better suited for more complex tasks that involve labeled arrays or multi-dimensional arrays with missing or incomplete data.
+For more info ant tutorials, click [here](https://docs.xarray.dev/en/stable/user-guide/index.html).
+- **Earthaccess**.
+Earthaccess is a python library to search for, and download or stream NASA Earth science data with just a few lines of code.
+For more info and tutorials, click [here](https://earthaccess.readthedocs.io/en/latest/).

 [🔼 Back to **Contents**](#readme-contents)